g4titanx/RoP/README.md

 - [ ] operating system
 - [ ] ray tracing [2025]
 - [ ] some 3D robot, havent't given it much thought
+- [ ] track government funds
+- [ ] build an open source version of etherscan

 all for learning and research purposes